shree8904/todo-react/README.md

-# todo-react
+# Todo-react
-this is a symple todo app in react
+ this is symple todo app in react